Durza75/COVID_BRICS/README.md

 ![BRICS_Resource](https://user-images.githubusercontent.com/88631769/152927305-c49e8564-28f7-4642-ae76-555665d27dff.PNG)

 China and United States have the best production environment.
 The production environment in South Africa is not as good as China or United States.
 But the coffee market in South Africa is relatively small.
-So South Africa’s accessibility to clean water, electricity and efficient logistics is enough to support small-scale production.
+South Africa’s accessibility to clean water, electricity and efficient logistics is enough to support small-scale production.

 ### Investment Pros and Cons